Is She The One?

 What I realized was that relative love is the path to perfect love.

-So ask yourself, are you chasing a feeling or a woman?
+So ask yourself, are you chasing a feeling or a person?
 What kind of love are you chasing and are you being realistic?

 I’m here to nudge you to relate to your relative love situation.
-This is where the juice of relationship is anyway.
-Remember, if you want to grow as a man, choose relative love and know that you will experience moments of perfect love all along the way.
+This is where the juice of relationship is anyway and where we begin to see relationship as a path to awakening.
+Remember, if you want to grow, choose relative love and know that you will experience moments of perfect love all along the way.

 1. Get real.
 Stop looking to Hollywood and romance novels for examples of relationships.
 Instead, look around at real people in real life.
 Who do you want to emulate?

-2. Man up.
-The little kid in you wants an omniscient woman (like the cosmic mother) to fill all of your needs.
-But remember, you are not a kid, you are a man.
-Act like one.:)
+2. Grow up.
+The little kid in you wants an omniscient person (like the cosmic mother or father) to fill all of your needs.
+But remember, you are not a child, you are an adult.
+That “inner child” needs you to be there, not another person.

-4. Stop looking to women to make you feel okay.
+4. Stop looking to a man or woman to make you feel okay.
 Look to yourself.
-Get your own business in order, clean up the mess, stand tall and then you will attract a good lover.
-Amazing women smell needy men a mile away.
+Get your own business in order, attend to your inner child, clean up the mess, stand tall and then you will attract a good lover.

-5. Find man friends that support you to push your edges.
-Men who also make other women wrong are not helping you find the right woman.
-Get other men that are not afraid to call bullshit on you and your games.
+5. Find brilliant friends that support you to push your edges.
+People who also make other men or women wrong are not helping you find the right person.
+Get other friends that are not afraid to call bullshit on you and your games.

 6. Own your fear.
-Remember, most guys have fear come up in relationship and with intimacy.
+Remember, most of us have fear come up in relationships and with intimacy.
 Nothing is wrong with your fear, just take full responsibility for it, rather than pretending like you are not afraid.

 7. Own your ambivalence.
 We want the best of both worlds.
-Men want to have their cake and eat it too.
-I want to be in a deep, loving relationship and I want to also be alone, feel freedom, and live on an island in the middle of nowhere.
+Women and men (esp men) want to have their cake and eat it too.
+I want to be in a deep, loving relationship and I want to also be alone, feel freedom, and come and go as I please.

 8. Challenge your own beliefs.
 Do you really believe that by finding “the one” that it will somehow solve your problems and make everything in your life okay?